These pack a big nutritional punch; plus they can replace eggs, oil, and butter in muffins.

 This is my new favorite easy, make-ahead breakfast.
-Yummy, healthy goodness in a jar, and under 150 calories!
+Yummy, healthy goodness in a jar, and 156 calories!
 I try to limit my carbs; but sometimes I've just gotta have something sweet and bready for breakfast.
-This is a way to do that with low calories, low fat, low (or no) sugar, 100% whole grains, and all kinds of nutrition.
+This is a way to do that with low calories, low fat, low (or no) added sugar, 100% whole grains, and all kinds of nutrition.
 Plus I can make these up several days ahead, so they're ready for a quick grab-and-go breakfast on those busy mornings.

 I kind of stumbled into this recipe.
 I had a batch of my Magic Muffin batter in the fridge--you can read about how fantastically nutritious and convenient it is in my previous post.
 I tried baking a Magic Muffin in a mason jar, just for kicks.
 That worked great.
 There was some extra room left in the jar, so I tried topping it with yogurt and fruit.
 Had to run, so I put a lid on the jar and put it in the fridge.
 Didn't get back to it until the next day.
 IT WAS SOME KINDA WONDERFUL!
 The yogurt on top had added a slight sogginess to the muffin--in a good way!
 It was similar to when you make dessert bread pudding by adding milk/eggs/butter to stale pieces of bread, except this breakfast bread pudding was much easier and made with all healthy ingredients.
 The berries on top put it over the top.
 I made up a few more, stuck them in the fridge, and 4 days later they were still good.
 Voila!
 Another make-ahead, healthy breakfast, to go along with my refrigerator oatmeal, oatmeal smoothies, and healthy Egg McMuffin copycats.
 These four make-ahead breakfast recipes make it possible to have a quick, healthy breakfast every day with plenty of variety.